NLnetLabs/unbound-manual/source/getting-started/installation.rst

 We now have fully compiled and installed version of Unbound, and :ref:`continue to testing it<Testing>`.

+Please note that the default configuration file is located at ``/usr/local/etc/unbound/unbound.conf`` and created during the :command:`make` step.
+This file contains all possible configuration options for Unbound.

 ..
 Ref to testing

 macOS Big Sur